-We will write with more detailed guidance over the next few months once further details about Fall dates and deadlines are finalized.
+We will write with more detailed guidance over the next few months once further details about Spring dates and deadlines are finalized.

 As a reminder, the VUS Program is a full-time, primarily academic program within Harvard's Faculty of Arts and Sciences.
 FAS includes both Harvard College and the School of Engineering and Applied Sciences.
-Our expectation is that, ordinarily, VUS will be enrolled in three or four 4-credit courses within FAS (12 to 16 total credits).
+Our expectation is that, ordinarily, VUS will be enrolled in three or four "full time" (4 credit) courses within FAS.